Congratulations on your acceptance to Regent Law!

 Accepted LL.M.
 Applicants: Please submit your LL.M.
 Enrollment Agreement and Non-Refundable Seat Deposit.
 The seat deposit will be applied toward your tuition and fees for the first semester of your enrollment.

 Within 24 hours after paying the enrollment deposit, all new students will be sent a Regent student I.D. number (also known as the “Banner I.D”).
 The I.D. number is sent by email from Regent’s Information Technology (I.T.)
 Office along with each student’s MyRegent login information.
 If you need assistance logging in, please contact the IT Help Desk at email@example.com or 757.352.4076.

-The American Bar Association requires each law school to hold original undergraduate transcripts of enrolled students.
-If you have not yet provided your transcript(s) to the Credential Assembly Service (CAS), you do not need to do anything at this time.
+The American Bar Association requires each law school to hold original undergraduate transcripts of enrolled students from all institutions attended.
+If you have already provided all of your official degree-posted transcript(s) to the Credential Assembly Service (CAS), you do not need to do anything at this time.
 If you have not yet provided your official degree-posted transcript(s) and other outstanding undergraduate transcripts to CAS, please do so as soon as they become available and send official copies of these same transcripts to firstname.lastname@example.org as well.
 Students who fail to send all official transcripts to LSAC and to the law school may be administratively withdrawn from classes.
 Transcripts are due immediately from institutions where a student has graduated.
 Transcripts are due before the first day of Regent Law classes from institutions where a student is currently enrolled.

 Options for Institutional Aid include Regent’s Endowed Scholarships.